Three-dimensional simulations of spatiotemporal instabilities in a magneto-optical trap: Simulation method and

+\leftskip=0.15cm\rightskip=-3cm intensities found in the previous iteration step, and so on for the remaining iteration steps (this increases the simulation speed).

-\begin{footnotesize} \begin{spacing}{1} {\textbf{Figure 5:} (a) First and (b) second part of a 2D illustration of the numerical method called the tube method. (a) The upper two drawings display the same cloud composed of super-particles (black dots), and it is imagined that each beam is segmented into rectangular tubes parallel to the beam's propagation direction.
+\leftskip=0.15cm\rightskip=-3cm \begin{footnotesize} \begin{spacing}{1} {\textbf{Figure 5:} (a) First and (b) second part of a 2D illustration of the numerical method called the tube method. (a) The upper two drawings display the same cloud composed of superparticles (small dots), and it is imagined that each beam is segmented into rectangular tubes parallel to the beam's propagation direction.
 During the cloud's evolution, the tubes remain at fixed positions, with their width $W$ being of a set size.
-The lower drawing displays the same cloud, with the added green dots indicating the positions of the points where intensity of each beam is calculated first.
-The green dots are placed at grid-point positions located through the center of the tubes. (b) In the calculation of, e.g., the $+\hat{\boldsymbol{\mathsf{z}}}$ directed beam's intensity at the position of a given green dot, the super-particles that contribute are those inside the tube of this green dot and positioned before it.
-Once the intensities of each beam at the positions of the green dots are calculated, the intensities at the positions of the super-particles are found by means of interpolation.} \end{spacing} \end{footnotesize} Lastly,\;\;we\;\;explain\;\;the\;\;implementation of the beam
+The lower drawing displays the same cloud, with the added large dots indicating the positions of the points where the intensity of each beam is calculated first.
+These dots are placed at grid-point positions located through the center of the tubes. (b) In the calculation of, e.g., the $+\hat{\boldsymbol{\mathsf{z}}}$ directed beam's intensity at the position of a given large dot, the superparticles that contribute are those inside the tube of this dot and positioned before it.
+Once the intensities of each beam at the positions of the large dots are calculated, the intensities at the positions of the superparticles are found by means of interpolation.} \end{spacing} \end{footnotesize}